Best Samurai Experience in Tokyo

 Private Lesson

-Perfect for those who want more in-depth training.
-Often chosen by martial artists or those with a strong interest in samurai culture.
+Ideal for those seeking deeper training, and often chosen by martial artists or anyone with a strong interest in samurai culture.

 - A short samurai movie will be filmed.